Who is behind Unspoken?

 Jemma Wandel

-Jemma is the content manager responsible for planning and executing content for the Global Maritime Forum's programmes and initiatives, covering everything from social media to newsletters and videos.
+Jemma is the communications manager responsible for planning and executing content for the Global Maritime Forum's programmes and initiatives, covering everything from social media to newsletters and videos.
 She brings experience in handling sensitive narratives with care and respect and is leading the communications related to Unspoken.

 Our partners